UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Is it worth investing with Freetrade?

-It’s definitely worth investing through Freetrade if you are new to investing or stock trading.
-You can get to grips with how it all works without investing a large amount of money or paying fees.
+It’s definitely worth considering Freetrade if you are new to investing or stock trading.
+You can get to grips with how it all works without investing a large amount of money or paying fees through the basic free account, although be aware there are monthly charges for ISAs and SIPPs.

 Can you make money with Freetrade?